 Keep your supplies out of the cold.
 Just like extreme heat, extreme cold can affect your insulin and cause your glucose monitor to stop working.
 Don’t leave supplies in a car when temperatures outside are below freezing.

 Do your best to avoid getting sick.
 Winter is cold and flu season.
 When you’re sick, you’re stressed, and being under stress can raise your blood sugar.
 When you don’t feel good, you’re likely to not eat properly.
 Wash your hands with soap and water often so that you don’t spread germs.
 Also, be sure to get vaccinated against the flu.

 Avoid packing on the pounds.
 Managing type 2 diabetes during the holidays can be tricky.
 Many seasonal treats are loaded with carbohydrates that cause your blood sugar to rise.
 Plan your meals and pace your special treats so that you don’t greet next spring a few pounds heavier.
 Even a small weight gain makes it more difficult to control your diabetes and blood sugar levels.

 Keep an eye on your feet.
 Diabetes can cause a loss of feeling in your toes and feet.
 Protect them with the right winter footwear, especially in snow.
-We recommend our Trail Boot or Trail Walker.
+We recommend our Men's and Women's Trail Boot.
+Check out our website for more diabetic shoes to wear this winter.
 Apply moisturizer to your feet to keep your skin healthy.
 Inspect them regularly, and if you notice an injury that doesn’t heal, seek medical attention immediately.
 Don’t wait!